Maxzide Side Effects

 Applies to hydrochlorothiazide / triamterene: oral capsule, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / triamterene:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / triamterene:Incidence not known

 - Abdominal or stomach pain